gecko0307/dagon2/doc/FAQ.md

 # Frequently Asked Questions

 ## 1. Is this a full-fledged game production suite like Unity/UE/Godot?
 No, not at all.
 Dagon only provides a framework for building real-time applications.
-It abstracts a lot of complex tasks such as managing a window and handling user input, loading models and textures, doing transformations, rendering, animation, sound and physics, but it doesn't include any content creation tools such as a scene editor.
+It abstracts a lot of complex tasks such as managing a window and handling user input, loading models and textures, doing transformations, rendering, animation, sound and physics, but currently it doesn't include any content creation tools such as a scene editor.

 ## 2. Why Dagon doesn't support multiple graphics APIs?
-Historically, Dagon was based on OpenGL because it was the most convenient way to use the same codebase across all major desktop platforms.
-After moving to SDL GPU multi-backend functionality is now possible and is a long-term planned feature.
+Historically, Dagon was based on OpenGL because it was the most convenient way to use the same codebase across all major desktop platforms (except macOS) without writing a complex intermediate layer that unifies different graphics APIs.
+After moving to SDL GPU, multi-backend architecture is now theoretically possible and is a long-term planned feature.
 However, it will require significant efforts to manage properly.

 ## 3. Why Dagon doesn't support macOS?
 See Question 2.